• Skip to content

 Estimated reading time: 6 minutes

 Managers often struggle with directing the work of others.
-Managing people is a skill that serves to motivate employees to do a good job.
+Managing people is a skill that motivates employees to do a good job.

-Whether you want to call it employee management or performance management, the intended outcome is the same – ensuring that corporate objectives are met.
+Whether you call it employee or performance management, the intended outcome is the same – ensuring that corporate objectives are met.

 I recently attended a conference on quality.
 During my shuttle bus commute from the airport to the hotel, I met another person who was attending the same conference.